-1.5.6 Pay Policy Statements, and any amendments to them must be considered by a meeting of full Council and cannot be delegated to any sub-committee.
+1.5.7 Pay Policy Statements, and any amendments to them must be considered by a meeting of full Council and cannot be delegated to a committee or sub-committee.
 All decisions on pay and reward for Chief Officers must comply with the current Pay Policy Statement.